🚀 Quickstart Guide

 Build your first AI-powered React mapping app in under 5 minutes.
 Create a React application that can detect objects in satellite imagery with just a few lines of code.

-This guide uses the latest version of @geobase-js/geoai for optimal performance and compatibility.
+This guide uses the latest version of geoai

 Prerequisites